First Amendment audit: Legal cases

 As of 5 September 2025, at least seven federal appellate courts—the United States courts of appeals for the First, Third, Fifth, Seventh, Ninth, Tenth, and Eleventh Circuits—have acknowledged the First Amendment right to record public officials performing their duties in public.
 These decisions collectively protect Americans' right to record public officials in more than thirty states.

 Other circuits have declined to recognize the right to record as clearly established, often resolving cases on qualified immunity grounds.
 The United States Court of Appeals for the Eighth Circuit, in Molina v.
 Book (2022), held that two legal observers who recorded police activity during a protest engaged in protected activity, but concluded that officers were entitled to qualified immunity because the right to record was not clearly established in the Eighth Circuit in 2015.

 Similarly, the Fourth Circuit justices have not definitively ruled on the issue.
 In Sharpe v.
 Winterville Police Department (2023), the court held that live-streaming a traffic stop is expressive conduct under the First Amendment, but it remanded the case on qualified immunity grounds without deciding whether the right to record was clearly established within the circuit.

 Because most of these cases arise in damages suits under 42 U.S.C. § 1983, the scope of civil liability often depends less on whether a constitutional right exists in the abstract than on whether that right was "clearly established" in the jurisdiction at the time of the recording.
 Courts have also emphasized that the right is subject to traditional time, place, and manner restrictions, and that it does not immunize otherwise unlawful conduct like trespassing, obstruction, or harassment.

+State law can also be narrower than auditors have claimed.
+In 2023 Sean Paul Reyes, a First Amendment auditor, sued the City of New York after he was arrested for filming inside New York City Police Department precinct lobbies.
+A federal district court granted him a preliminary injunction that year.
+On June 23, 2026, the New York Court of Appeals held that New York's state and city right-to-record statutes do not confer a right to record law enforcement activities inside police stationhouses, including lobbies open to the public.
+The court relied on the statutory text, the legislative history, and concerns about the privacy and safety of crime victims, witnesses, informants, and undercover officers.